-UTAH DOG BITE LAW
+UTAH DOG BITE LAWYERS

 Have you been bitten by a dog in Utah?
 The attorneys at Howard Lewis & Petersen, PC handle dog bite cases state-wide.
 Dog bite cases can have severe and long lasting injuries.
 The personal injury attorneys at Howard Lewis & Petersen, PC help dog bite victims receive fair and adequate settlements for their personal injuries.